librespot-org/spotify-connect-resources/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sashahilton00/spotify-connect-resources?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-anycontributions welcome.
+Any contributions welcome.
 I will try and setup some sort of Roadmap based on what we currently know in the coming days.